tholman/generative-artistry/content/tutorials/hypnotic-squares.md

 date = 2018-08-26
 number = "07"
 image = "/img/07-hypnotic-squares.png"
-teaser = "William Kolomyjec was another of the great pioneers of generative art, this piece, hypnotic squares is a great example of recursion in action."
+teaser = "William Kolomyjec was another great pioneer of generative art.
+This piece, \"Hypnotic Squares\", is a great example of recursion in action."
 +++

 # Hypnotic Squares

-[William Kolomyjec](http://dada.compart-bremen.de/item/agent/644)'s work is again remeniscent of some of the old school generative works, focusing on simple shapes, tiling and recursion.
+[William Kolomyjec](http://dada.compart-bremen.de/item/agent/644)'s work is again reminiscent of some of the old school generative works, focusing on simple shapes, tiling and recursion.

-Today we're going to replicate a piece of his called Hypnotic Squares
+Today we're going to replicate a piece of his called Hypnotic Squares.

 The only HTML we have on the page is a `<canvas>` element at 320&times;320 pixels.

 As usual, here is our initial setup.
-Using `window.devicePixelRatio` to scale the canvas on retina screens, and setting out canvas size.
+Using `window.devicePixelRatio` to scale the canvas on retina screens, and setting our canvas size.

 <div class="tmd-trigger" data-from="0">
 {{< highlight js "linenos=table,linenostart=1" >}}